monyratha/chatwoot-client/README.md

    Both values are read from `.env` at runtime. `WEBSITE_TOKEN` can be overridden by a `token` query parameter if needed.
 3. Open the page in your browser.
 If a `uid` query parameter is present, that value is used as the visitor ID and persisted in `localStorage`.
 Otherwise a UUID is generated and stored so returning visitors see their previous conversation.

    If you load the page without a `uid`, the script automatically appends the generated ID to the URL.
-Copy this URL to access the same conversation from a different browser or device.
+Copy this URL to access the same conversation from another browser.

+   The widget now also stores the conversation ID in `localStorage` and restores it when the same `uid` is used, so chats truly continue across browsers or devices.

 ## Development